-Message in a Bottle: What would you say to your children if you had 25 words or lessSubmitted in Parenting, Faith & Spirituality by Tiffany Fletcher on May 14, 2013
+Message in a Bottle: What would you say to your children if you had 25 words or lessSubmitted in Faith & Spirituality by Tiffany Fletcher on March 02, 2014

 If you were given one last opportunity to share a message with your child, but limited to 25 words or less, what would you say that would have the greatest influence on the rest of their life?